Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_about_EN_Privacy.md

 - File size of synchronized files, file update date and time
 - Error information

-### 1.3.Activity record of SMBSync3
+### 1.3.Activity log of SMBSync3

-Enabling logging will save the activity record data in the app's memory area for verification of the app's execution results and technical support.
-When logging is disabled, data recording will be stopped.
-However, the data already recorded will not be deleted, so you can delete it if you need to.
+When logging is enabled, activity data will be stored in the app's memory area for verification of the app's execution results and for technical support.
+If logging is disabled, data recording will be stopped, however, data already recorded will not be deleted.

 - Device information (manufacturer name, model name, OS version, mount point, app-specific directory, StorageAccessFramework, Storage manager, IP address, WiFi enable/disable, WiFi link speed)
 - SMBSync3 version, SMBSync3 execution options